 - I v Qatar: Advice to Colombian national arbitrarily detained in Qatar on legal avenues for redress (including complaints to UN Special Procedure Mechanisms)

 - R v Gul UKSC 64, the first time the Supreme Court of the United Kingdom considered the scope of the definition of terrorism in situations of armed conflict (junior counsel for the appellant, led by Tim Moloney QC)

 In addition, Tatyana conducts advisory work for individuals, non-governmental organisations and international organisations.
 She has appeared before the UN Working Group on Arbitrary Detention as an expert on international law, consular access and diplomatic protection of dual nationals.

 Alongside her practice Tatyana is writing her PhD in Public International Law at the University of Cambridge.

-- ‘State Responsibility, “Successful” Insurrectional Movements and Governments of National Reconciliation’ in James Summers and Alex Gough (eds.), Non-State Actors and International Obligations (Martinus Njihoff, Forthcoming 2018).
+- ‘State Responsibility, ‘Successful’ Insurrectional Movements, and Governments of National Reconciliation’ in J. Summers and A. Gough (eds.), Non-State Actors and International Obligations: Creation, Evolution and Enforcement (Brill Nijhoff, 2018).

 - ‘Selling the Pass: Habeas corpus, diplomatic relations and the protection of siberty and security of persons detained abroad’ (2013) 62 ICLQ 727